Checklist 6 min read

 5. Take a group photo while everyone looks fresh.

-6. Check the hot tub temperature and read the usage instructions.
+6. Check the hot tub temperature and read the ubrown instructions.

 7. Connect to the WiFi and share the password.